 White Linen: Purity and Righteousness

-This particular textile overlaps from the last part.
+This particular textile overlaps with the last part.
 It is also included with the covering over the Tabernacle (Holy Place and Holy of Holies), which is the topic of this installment and contains the same symbolism of righteousness and purity.

 Most assuredly, I say to you, he who does not enter the sheepfold by the door, but climbs up some other way, the same is a thief and a robber.